 TBTT of a neighbor AP.
-If the BSSID or Short-SSID subfield is present, the neighbor AP is identified by the
+If the BSSID subfield is present, the neighbor AP is identified by the

-BSSID or the Short SSID.
+BSSID.
 The value 254 is used to indicate an offset of 254 TUs or higher.
 The value 255 is

 used to indicate an unknown offset value.

-The Short-SSID is defined as below.

-Short-SSID = CRC-32(SSID)

-where:

-SSID is the SSID field of the SSID element of the neighboring AP.CRC-32 is as defined in 8.2.4.8

-(FCS field).

 Instruct the editor to modify section 8.6.8.36 as indicated: